Rules

 In general, the pitcher is allowed 3 minutes before the start of his first inning to warm up and 90 seconds between innings.
 He receives no warmups if he decides to change balls on his own during an inning.
 Relief pitchers entering the game will get the same 3 minutes for warm-up pitches if they need them.

-• A wild pitch will be declared whenever a pitched ball completely misses and breaks the plane of the backstop without hitting the target, strike zone, batter, or the bat.
-All base runners will advance one base.
+- A wild pitch will be declared whenever a pitched ball completely misses and breaks the plane of the backstop without hitting the target, strike zone, batter, or the bat.
+All base runners will advance one base on a wild pitch.

-• There are no called balks in wiffle ball.
+- There are no called balks in wiffle ball.
 However, the pitcher is not allowed to intentionally deceive the batter by balking.
+As a general guideline, so long as the pitcher makes eye contact with the batter and lifts his front foot before throwing, the pitch will be considered legal.
+The reasonableness of a pitch is determined at the commissioner's discretion.

 Pitch Speed Limits

-• For pitches clocked between 60 and 65 MPH, the pitch will be deemed a "no pitch."
+- For pitches clocked between 60 and 65 MPH, the batting team will have the option to deem the pitch a "no pitch" or keep the result.

-• For pitches above 65 MPH, the pitch will be deemed an automatic ball
+- For pitches above 65 MPH, the batting team will have the option to deem the pitch an automatic ball or keep the result.

 The Batter

 The batter may not intentionally move into the path of a pitch.
-If he does, he will be called for batter’s interference, and the pitch will be called a strike.
-A warning must be given first, and will result in a “no-pitch.”
+If he does, a warning will be issued on the first instance and will result in a "no-pitch."
+Subsequent infractions will be called for batter’s interference, and the pitch will be called a strike.
 The warning remains with that batter for the remainder of the game.

 Base Runners